 Cold Weather Payments

 Conditions of entitlement

+Claimants Living in Scotland

 Retrospective payments

 Overlapping periods

 Moving to Universal Credit

 Cold Weather Payments

 A Cold Weather Payment (CWP) provides help towards the additional costs of heating a home during periods of unseasonably cold or severe weather.
 It is for vulnerable people more likely to be affected by the cold such as the elderly, disabled and the very young.